Achieving Payment Card Industry Data Security Standard (PCI DSS) can be a lengthy and expensive process.

 What Is PCI DSS and Who Needs to Achieve Compliance?

-While not a legal obligation, PCI DSS is non-optional for organizations that want to continue transacting with the payment card networks that make up the PCI SSC.
-If your business collects, transmits, maintains, or transfers cardholder data, then you are within the scope of PCI compliance - no matter how many transactions you process.
+While not a legal obligation, PCI DSS compliance is non-optional for organizations that want to continue transacting with the payment card networks that make up the PCI SSC.
+If your business collects, transmits, maintains, or transfers cardholder data, then you are within the scope of PCI compliance - no matter how many (or few) transactions you process.

 PCI DSS Compliance Levels